Kujang Estate: Origin

 Mallik Sandha was a teacher working in the court of the Gajapati Empire, the ruling imperial dynasty of Odisha.
 In 1641, he established the Kujang kingdom, based in the coastal area of Kujang.

 There is a legend about the establishment of Kujang.
 According to the legend, the raja (ruler) of Dobas Garh was troubled by a savage bull ravaging the countryside and the citizens were terrified.
 The raja issued a proclamation declaring that he would give one-fourth of his kingdom to anyone who would rid his kingdom of the bull without hurting the bull in any way.
 Mallik Sandha successfully completed the task and received one-fourth of Dobas Garh.
 When the ruler of Dobas Garh died, he annexed the whole kingdom.

 History

-Henceforth, Mallik Sandha's descendants called the Sandha or Sendha dynasty, ruled the kingdom.
+Henceforth, Mallik Sandha's descendants called the Sandha or Sandha dynasty, ruled the kingdom.
 Kujang became a rich estate, deriving great revenue from agriculture and sea trade.

-Mallik Sandha reigned for 29 years until 1671 and was succeeded by his son Sochendra Sendha, who ruled for 21 years.
+Mallik Sandha reigned for 29 years until 1671 and was succeeded by his son Sochendra Sandha, who ruled for 21 years.